Management of Powdery Mildew in Greenhouse and High Tunnel Tomatoes by Using Ultraviolet C Light

 Project outcomes:

 UV-CReport-2022 Low cost UV-C unit was assembled with two rows of UV-C bulbs (10 total) at both sides of the cart (Fig. 1).
 Due to COVID related restrictions, optimization of UV-C exposure time that can effectively suppress powdery mildew (PM) was done in the lab condition.
 Powdery mildew affected tomato plants were collected from a greenhouse located at Taylor County, WV.
 These plants were kept in a humid chamber built on the lab bench where new pot grown tomato plants were brought on a regular basis for PM infection.
 These plants were used for exposure time optimization(Fig. 2) .
 Limited greenhouse trials were also conducted for evaluating the efficacy of UV-C on larger plants.
 Results indicated that UV-C exposure time for suppressing PM varied with plant age.
 Similarly, UV-C tolerance without any phytotoxic effect also varied with plant age.
 Cooperating producers were invited to witness the effect and were provided training on the operation of the unit.
 As the optimization of exposure time for suppression of PM and avoiding phytotoxicity for tomatoes of different growth stages has been completed, cooperators are expected to use the unit in the greenhouse and high tunnels in 2022 and 2023, respectively.
+As the tool was difficult to move on uneven surfaces and may pose health risks if moved manually, we are assembling an unmanned ground vehicle that will remove these limitations.

 Assessment of Project Approach and Areas of Further Study:

 Powdery mildew is caused by the obligate fungal parasite.
 This fungal pathogen can't be grown or saved on synthetic media.
 Naturally infected plants need to be maintained in humid chamber and new plants are needed to be brought in to maintain the inoculum year round for conducting experiment.
-Utilization of UV-C for tomato disease control is relatively a new technology.
+The utilization of UV-C for tomato disease control is a relatively new technology.
 Utilization of this tool requires growers understanding and demonstration of results to them.
 This project is designed to make progress on those gradually.
 We achieved our initial objectives by assembling a cost-effective UV-C cart.
-We also optimized the exposure time that can kill powdery mildew spores without causing any major phytotoxicity.
+We also optimized the exposure time to kill powdery mildew spores without causing any major phytotoxicity.
 Next step is to let grower cooperators use it in the greenhouse/high tunnel to determine the efficacy of this tool in managing powdery mildew on tomatoes.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.